Cayman Foundation for a Token Project: Why the No-Shareholder Wrapper (2026)

 The liability rationale

-Projects adopt a wrapper such as a Cayman foundation to shield tokenholders and participants from personal liability for the organisation's obligations — the risk highlighted when, in Samuels v.
-Lido DAO, a US federal court applying California law indicated an unwrapped DAO could be treated as a general partnership (see web3 company legal structure).
-A wrapper is intended to address that exposure; the scope is fact- and jurisdiction-specific and must be confirmed with counsel, not assumed absolute.
+Projects adopt a wrapper such as a Cayman foundation to shield tokenholders and participants from personal liability for the organisation's obligations.
+That is the risk highlighted when, in Samuels v.
+Lido DAO, a US federal court applying California law indicated an unwrapped DAO could be treated as a general partnership (see the Web3 company legal structure guide).
+A wrapper is intended to address that exposure, but its scope is fact- and jurisdiction-specific and must be confirmed with counsel, not assumed absolute.

-Cayman is commonly described as tax-neutral at the entity level — but that does not make a project tax-free.
-Economic-substance considerations, the home-jurisdiction tax position of founders/contributors, CFC rules and place-of-effective-management tests all still apply.
-Treating a Cayman foundation as an automatic exemption is the central error — see the offshore substance myth.
+Cayman is commonly described as tax-neutral at the entity level, but that does not make a project tax-free.
+Economic-substance considerations, the home-jurisdiction tax position of founders and contributors, CFC rules and place-of-effective-management tests all still apply.
+Treating a Cayman foundation as an automatic exemption is the central error; see the offshore substance myth.

 CARF: offshore is not unreported

-Cayman has adopted the OECD Crypto-Asset Reporting Framework (CARF), with the Tax Information Authority regulations entering into effect on 1 January 2026.
+Cayman has adopted the OECD Crypto-Asset Reporting Framework (CARF), with the Tax Information Authority regulations taking effect for 2026.
 A Cayman foundation is therefore within an information-reporting regime.
-The precise scope is technical and counsel-confirmed — the point: "offshore" does not mean "unreported".
+The precise scope is technical and counsel-confirmed; the point is that "offshore" does not mean "unreported".

 WrapperCharacter